pygridtools/gridmap/README.rst

 Changelog
 ~~~~~~~~~

+-  0.10.0

+   + Now raise a ``JobException`` instead of an ``Exception`` when one of the jobs has crashed.
+   + Fixed potential pip installation issue from importing package for version number.

 -  0.9.9

    + Changed way job results are retrieved to be a bit more efficient in cases of errors.